hiredmaybe67/SWE-Internships-summer-2027/README.md

-# 🚀 Summer 2027 Software Engineering Internships (SWE Internships List)
+# 🚀 Summer 2027 Software Engineering Internships

 Updated list of Summer 2027 software engineering internships, quant internships, and tech internships.
-Be the first to apply to top companies like BlackRock, Citadel, and more.
+Be the first to apply to top companies.

 Looking to land a SWE internship in 2027?
 This page tracks early openings, application timelines, and direct links so you don’t miss deadlines.